neo4j/neo4j-javascript-driver/README.md

-# Neo4j Driver 1.6 for Javascript
+# Neo4j Driver 1.6 for JavaScript

 A database driver for Neo4j 3.0.0+.